Rosa bracteata: Leaves and stem

 Rosa bracteata has recurved thorns which are modified leaves all along its stem.
 Its leaves are serrated and placed in an alternate pattern and range between 1 and 3 in in length; they are pinnately compound with 5 to 9 thick leaflets per leaf.
 The tops of the leaves can be described as glossy or shiny as compared to the bottoms of the leaves which are a muted green.

 Flowers, fruit and seeds

 The flowers of this rose occur in either single or bunched compositions, usually donning five-petaled white flowers of 1–3 in number on bunches of short stalks.
 These flowers can typically be seen from April to June which are a part of the spring and summer months in the Northern Hemisphere.
 Its hips are spherical in shape and are usually a reddish color when ripe.
 These can be seen from July to December.

 Its seeds are generally dormant when first created but germinate in temperatures around 41 °F; its optimal temperatures for growth fall between 68 and 86 °F.

+Genomics

+In 2026, a chromosome-scale genome assembly of Rosa bracteata was published using long-read sequencing and Hi-C scaffolding technologies.
+The genome assembly is approximately 540 Mb in length and organized into seven pseudochromosomes, consistent with the species’ diploid chromosome number (2n = 14).
+The study predicted 42,789 protein-coding genes and reported high assembly completeness.